 - Split: You split your pair, or facecards, into two individual hands.
 This means you pay your initial bet again, for the extra hand.
 The dealer will add one extra card on top of each split card.
 From here on you can hit, stand, double or split again (splitting is allowed up to four times total).
 If you split aces, you get only one card, if that card is worth 10, your hand counts as a 21, not a blackjack.
 Not all casino’s allow doubling after splitting.

 The dealer will draw to 16 and stand on 17.
 If your score is higher than the dealer’s, but not over 21, you win.
-If the dealer draws over 21 and you didn’t, you win.
-If you both get the same score, it’s a push, meaning neither wins and you get your bet back.
-If you get blackjack, which means an ace and a 10 value card, you get paid 3:2.
+In case the dealer draws over 21 and you didn’t, you win.
+When you both get the same score, it’s a push, meaning neither wins and you get your bet back.
+Assuming you get blackjack, which means an ace and a 10 value card, you get paid 3:2.
 If both you and the dealer get Blackjack, it’s a push.
 Check out the video below explaining the rules of blackjack in a live casino.